amitport/gulp-group-aggregate/README.md

 gulp-group-aggregate is called with an _options_ object containing two functions: _group_ and _aggregate_.

-### options.group(obj)
+### options.group(file) -> string

-Receives an object from the stream and returns a string which represents its group.
+Receives an [vinyl](https://github.com/wearefractal/vinyl) from the stream and returns a string which represents its group.

-### options.aggregate(groupStr, objs)
+### options.aggregate(groupStr, files) -> File.options

-Receives a group string as returned from __group__ calls and an array of all the objects associated with it.
-Returns a single object to be passed through the stream.
+Receives a group string as returned from __group__ calls and an array of all the files associated with it.
+Returns a [vinyl constructor.options object](https://github.com/wearefractal/vinyl#constructoroptions) which will be made into a file and pushed through the stream.

 [travis-url]: http://travis-ci.org/amitport/gulp-group-aggregate
 [travis-image]: https://secure.travis-ci.org/amitport/gulp-group-aggregate.png?branch=master